GothenburgBitFactory/tw.org/content/docs/taskserver/upgrade.md

 If you used the default scripts when you installed Taskserver 1.0.0, you may have already discovered this.

 It is generally a good idea to expire and renew certificates.
-Long-term certificates may need to be revoked using the CRL, so short-term certificates provide a dead-man\'s switch approach.
+Long-term certificates may need to be revoked using the CRL, so short-term certificates provide a dead-man's switch approach.

 ## Allow/Deny